 The Giveaway has Ended.

-The Close-Up Film Language Glossary of the well-known German Educational Publishers Schöningh provides clear and concise definitions of essential film language terms used in basic and advanced film courses.
+The German non-profit organisation 'Neue Wege des Lernens e.
+V.' supports schools in digital learning initiatives.
+This includes the production of digital learning assets and apps for educational use, particularly for non-STEM classes and subjects.
+We have a particularly strong commitment to supporting cultural Film Education with digital tools.
+The App "Close-up" provides clear and concise definitions of essential film language terms used in basic and advanced film courses.
 Though geared for use in high school (particular sixth forms) and higher education the glossary is appropriate for anyone generally interested in cinema, film and film analysis.
 The Close-Up Film Language Glossary contains a unique collection of 'Visual markers', which are visualizations of filmic means and techniques.
 Groups of visual markers provide a quick and comprehensive overview of important categories of film language.
 Additionally a collection of useful checklists which help you analyzing the different aspects of film language in classroom study or when writing a film studies essay can be obtained separately from within the app.

-The Close-Up Film Language Glossary places particular emphasis on the often neglected topics composition and color in movies.
+The Close-Up Film Language Glossary places particular emphasis on the topics composition and color in movies.

 Film language categories with visual markers: